Empowering Autistic Scholars Mentoring & Research Training Program

 What is the Empowering Autistic Scholars Program?

-Empowering Autistic Scholars (EAS) is an innovative new program dedicated to building a community of mutual empowerment and support for autistic students at Cal Poly by providing them with the individualized supports and professional development opportunities they need to thrive in college and beyond.
-There are three main components of the program: community, opportunities and supports:
+Empowering Autistic Scholars (EAS) is an innovative program dedicated to building a community of mutual empowerment and support for autistic students at Cal Poly.
+We accomplish this by providing our Scholars with the individualized support and professional development opportunities they need to thrive in college and beyond.

-- Working in teams, Scholars will be trained and paid to work as research assistants on a hands-on, real-world project, giving them ample opportunity to practice important communication and collaboration skills they need in their academic and professional lives.
-Teams will develop online workshops to support incoming Cal Poly students in their transition to college, utilizing inclusive research practices to ensure an equal partnership between the research team and co-designers recruited from the wider autistic student community.
+- Opportunities: Working in teams, Scholars will be trained and paid to work as research assistants on a hands-on, real-world project, giving them ample opportunity to practice important communication and collaboration skills they need in their academic and professional lives.

-- All program supports have been tailored to help smooth our Scholars’ transition to Cal Poly.
-Students work one-on-one with the program manager to create an individualized plan that best serves their needs.
-And best of all: Everything is completely free!
+- Support: All program supports have been tailored to help smooth our Scholars’ transition to Cal Poly.
+Students work one-on-one with the Program Director to create individualized plans that best serve their needs.
+And best of all: Everything is entirely free!

 Mission